In collaboration with Dr. Oetker Baking.

 4. THE DUNGEON FIREBALLS!

-Cue the dungeon music and an onslaught of fire balls.
-The children seems to love jumping over this obstacle the most, spending quite a bit of time here.
+Cue the dungeon music and an onslaught of fireballs.
+The children seemed to love jumping over this obstacle the most, spending quite a bit of time here.
 If they spent too much time, though, the music changed to indicate hurry up!

 6. THE HAUNTED HOUSE!